Outages and updates

 The interactive map allows users to easily select and view information of interest such oil sands operations, facilities, and upgraders and to then layer areas of additional interest such as water usage, reclaimed land, and key wildlife and biodiversity zones—on top of the original base map.

-PETRINEX provides services that facilitate fast, standardized, safe, and accurate management and exchange of key volumetric, royalty, and commercial information associated with the upstream petroleum sector.
-PETRINEX uses a web-based system for its automated business functions and processes.
+Petrinex provides services that facilitate fast, standardized, safe, and accurate management and exchange of key volumetric, royalty, and commercial information associated with the upstream petroleum sector.
+Petrinex uses a login, web-based system for its automated business functions and processes.
 Some well, facility, and volumetric data files are available without login credentials, by clicking the public data tab in Petrinex.

 The AER manages energy-related surface dispositions on public land in accordance with the Public Lands Act (PLA) and its related legislation and policies.
 In accordance with the PLA, each application or amendment for a surface activity on public land requires the inclusion of a plan (sketch or survey) indicating the activity to be conducted and its proximity to existing dispositions.